Marlins vs. Diamondbacks Player Props Betting Odds

-Player prop betting options for Christian Walker, Luis Arraez and others are available in the Arizona Diamondbacks-Miami Marlins matchup at Chase Field on Monday, starting at 9:40 PM ET.
+Christian Walker and Luis Arraez are two of the top players with prop bets available when the Arizona Diamondbacks and the Miami Marlins play at Chase Field on Tuesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!